My files are too large to share, what can I do?

 Do I have to provide access to my data before publication?

-Once research is completed and has been published it is expected that researchers openly share the data behind the research, this is subject to constraints such as intellectual property, confidentiality, ethical issues etc. However if the research is not yet published, the data can be protected providing data sharing intentions are specified e.g. embargo period and third party agreements.
+Once research is completed and has been published it is expected that researchers openly share the data behind the research, subject to constraints such as intellectual property, confidentiality, ethical issues etc. See What to Share & What Not to Share.
+If the research is not yet published, the data can be protected providing data sharing intentions are specified e.g. embargo period and third party agreements.
 See Access and Security.

-How do I obtain a Digital Object Identifier (DOI) for my publication?
+How do I obtain a Digital Object Identifier (DOI) for my dataset?